stephenmcgruer/LLVM-ARCompact-2/README.md

 # LLVM backend for ARCompact #

+Note: Do *NOT* use this branch at the moment.
+Use release_31_arcompact.
+This branch has issues with seg-faulting that I have been unable to fix.

 ARCompact is the ISA used by the [EnCore](http://groups.inf.ed.ac.uk/pasta/hw_encore.html) microprocessor family.
 This projects aims to create a working LLVM backend for the EnCore